zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 #### pip
 The standard package manager for Python is [`pip`](https://pip.pypa.io/en/stable/).
 It's shipped with Python and allows you to install packages from PyPI and other indexes.
 The main command (probably one of the first commands a Python developer learns) is `pip install <package_name>`.
 Of course, `pip` offers lots of other options.
 Check out [the documentation](https://pip.pypa.io/en/stable/) for more information about available flags, etc.

-## Recap II - lock file
+## Recap II - Lock file
 Before we go on to the multi-purpose tools, there is one more file that's important for packaging: the lock file.
-While `pyproject.toml` contains abstract dependencies, the lock file contains concrete dependencies.
-It records exact versions of all dependencies installed for a project.
+While `pyproject.toml` contains abstract dependencies, a lock file contains concrete dependencies.
+It records exact versions of all dependencies installed for a project (e.g. `pandas==2.0.3`).
 This enables reproducibility of projects across multiple platforms.
 If you have never seen a lock file before, take a look at [this one from `poetry`](https://github.com/python-poetry/poetry/blob/master/poetry.lock):

-{{< img src="/posts/python/figures/poetry_lock.png" width="60%" align="center" >}}
+{{< img src="/posts/python/figures/poetry_lock.png" width="80%" align="center" >}}

 ## Multi-purpose tools